Trojan3877/PredictiveMaintenance_IoT/README.md

 [ ] Kubernetes deployment
 [ ] Dashboard (Streamlit)
 [ ] Cloud data sink (S3 / GCS)

+Design Questions & Reflections
+Q: What problem does this project aim to solve?
+A: This project seeks to explore how IoT sensor data can be used to predict mechanical failures before they occur, moving beyond simple logging into actionable insights that help prevent downtime.
+The focus is on building a pipeline that connects data ingestion, feature extraction, and predictive modeling in a way that mirrors real industrial applications.
+Q: Why did I choose this architecture and approach instead of a simpler solution?
+A: I chose a structured pipeline that separates data collection, preprocessing, feature engineering, and model training so each part can be reasoned about independently.
+This is more realistic than a simple model trial and error because industrial systems need clear, reproducible stages that can be monitored and updated separately.
+Q: What were the main trade-offs I made?
+A: The main trade-off was between fast prototyping and system clarity.
+I could have thrown together a prototype in one script, but that wouldn’t have given me insight into how each stage affects prediction quality.
+By building modular steps, I gained maintainability and clarity at the cost of more upfront development time.
+Q: What didn’t work as expected?
+A: Early versions struggled with noisy sensor readings and inconsistent sampling intervals, which degraded model performance.
+That taught me how important data cleaning and resampling are for IoT streams, and pushed me to add more robust preprocessing and validation checks before model training.
+Q: What did I learn from building this project?
+A: I learned that working with real-world data — especially time-series from IoT— requires careful handling of irregularities, missing values, and synchronization across sensors.
+I also learned how to structure an ML pipeline so the preprocessing logic supports, rather than obscures, model behavior.
+Q: If I had more time or resources, what would I improve next?
+A: I would add real-time evaluation dashboards and automated alerts so stakeholders can see performance trends and prediction confidence over time.
+I’d also experiment with uncertainty estimation and online learning techniques to make the system more adaptive to new patterns in the data.

 📜 License
 This project is licensed under the MIT License.
 🙌 Author